What information do you need to provide when you’re making final entries? Click on the relevant tab below.

 This is an eight-digit number allocated by OCR which allows a candidate’s units to be linked together when claiming for multiple units or full awards.
 For candidates entering for OCR qualifications for the first time, this should be left blank.
 If the candidate has a previous OCR candidate number, you should provide this to avoid additional numbers being generated.

-For Functional Skills, Cambridge Technicals and Cambridge Progression qualifications, it is possible to make EDI entries via A2C.
+For Functional Skills and Cambridge Technicals qualifications, it is possible to make EDI entries via A2C.
 For these qualifications, the UCI must accompany a candidate’s entry if centres wish to make entries and/or receive EDI results via A2C.
 The unique candidate identifier (UCI) is a 13-character code, which examination administration software packages will usually be able to generate.
 The following diagram shows the components of a UCI:

 The order number will be quoted on your centre’s invoice.
 It can be either an official order number or simply a reference, e.g. a tutor’s name.
 It is good practice to provide an order number as this enables invoices to be matched to your entries easily.
 You can use the same order number for as many entry submissions as you wish and it can be up to 20 characters long.